1,000 frozen blood samples will help determine accuracy of RI antibody test

 What are antibody tests?

 Dr. Caliendo said these tests will not replace the current swab tests being done to identify a person with an active infection, since it takes about two weeks to develop antibodies.
-Instead, these tests will help health officials get a better sense of how widespread the disease actually is in society.
+Instead, the tests will help health officials get a better sense of how widespread the disease actually is in the community.

 “We need to begin to get an understanding of just how many people in the state of Rhode Island have been infected,” Caliendo said.